SeReCo-Graduate-School/sereco-graduate-school.github.io/2025/autumn-workshop.md

 ## Location

-The workshop is located at the  [Campus Manufacture (Université Jean Monnet)](https://www.univ-st-etienne.fr/fr/direction-du-patrimoine/campus-trefilerie/campus-manufacture.html): **Kaiserstr.
-89** in **76131 Karlsruhe, Germany** - Room 5A-09 (on the 5th floor in the A Wing).
+The workshop is located at the <a target="_blank" href="https://www.univ-st-etienne.fr/fr/direction-du-patrimoine/campus-trefilerie/campus-manufacture.html">Campus Manufacture (Université Jean Monnet)</a>  **18 rue Benoit Lauras** in **42000 Saint-Étienne, France**.
-To enter the building, please call one of the local organisers.
+To enter the court and the building, please call one of the local organisers.

-Take a look at the https://www.google.com/maps/place/45%C2%B027'08.3%22N+4%C2%B023'16.1%22E/@45.452309,4.387796,1131m/data=!3m1!1e3!4m4!3m3!8m2!3d45.4523087!4d4.3877963?hl=fr&entry=ttu&g_ep=EgoyMDI0MTAyMi4wIKXMDSoASAFQAw%3D%3D  for directions.
+Take a look at the  <a target="_blank" href="https://www.google.com/maps/place/45%C2%B027'08.3%22N+4%C2%B023'16.1%22E/@45.452309,4.387796,1131m/data=!3m1!1e3!4m4!3m3!8m2!3d45.4523087!4d4.3877963?hl=fr&entry=ttu&g_ep=EgoyMDI0MTAyMi4wIKXMDSoASAFQAw%3D%3D">Map</a> for directions.
-Our building is right next to tram station _Cité du Design_.
+Our building is next to tram station _Cité du Design_, or the next one _Chaléassière_.

 ## Local organization

-- [Christoph Braun](https://aifb.kit.edu/web/Christoph_Braun/en), Karlsruhe Institute of Technology (KIT)
-- [Tobias Käfer](https://aifb.kit.edu/web/Tobias_Käfer/en), Karlsruhe Institute of Technology (KIT)
+- [Pierre Maret], Université Jean Monnet, Saint-Étienne (UJM)

 ## Tentative Program